dotless-de/vagrant-vbguest/Readme.md

 ### Running as a middleware

-Running as a middleware will is the default way using *vagrant-vbguest*.
+Running as a middleware is the default way of using *vagrant-vbguest*.
 It will run automatically right after the box started.
 This is each time the box boots, i.e. `vagrant up` or `vagrant reload`.
 It won't run on `vagrant resume` (or `vagrant up` a suspended box) to save you some time resuming a box.

 You may switch off the middleware by setting the vm's config `vbguest.auto_update` to `false`.
-This is a per box settings.
+This is a per box setting.
 On multi vm environments you need to set that for each vm.

 When *vagrant-vbguest* is running it will provide you some logs: